Matthew Makil: Attempts for Knanaya Vicariate

 The Knanaya Catholics were disappointed that their community at Chumkom (Thodupuzha), Karimkunnam, Diamper, Brahmamangalam and Varappetty with three churches were under the Vicariate of Ernakulam.
 Out of 14,000 Southists, 1,500 were under the Vicariate of Ernakulam.
 They were worried that the community would be divided under different Syrian Vicariates in the future.
-So, they were appealing to the Hole See to establish a separate vicariate for the Knanaya Catholics.
+So, they were appealing to the Holy See to establish a separate vicariate for the Knanaya Catholics.

 On the other hand, the Northists in the Vicariate of Changanacherry were not content with the pastoral governance of an eparch from the minority community.
 When Mar Makil took charge In 1896 as the Vicar Apostolic of Changanacherry, the Northists were 100 to 109 thousand with 133 parishes and 256 priests.
 The Knanaites at the same time were a minority of less than 10% with 14,000 to 20,000 members, 12 parishes, and 21 priests.
 Since the Northists and Southists had no communal relationship, the Northists doubted the interests of the bishop, though he served the vicariate without any partiality as a benevolent father.
 The objections on the appointment of Mar Makil was not against his personal character because he tried his best to do justice to both communities.

 In 1911, Mar Makil went to Rome with his secretary Fr.
 Chandy Chulaparambil who became his successor, and Fr.
 Mathew Vattakkalam to request to Pope Pius X requesting to bifurcate the vicariate for the Southists and Northists with their own bishops.
 They reached Rome on 4 May 1911.
 He had a consensus letter for the same signed by the other two Vicar Apostolic of Ernakulam and Trichur.
 The three bishops of the Syrian Vicariates Mathew Makil (Changanacherry), Louis Pazheparambil (Ernakulam), and John Menacheril (Trichur) signed the petition on 1 March 1911 requesting to appoint separate vicariates and bishops for Southist and Northists.
 On the way Mar Makil and team visited the Holy Land and famous cities in Italy including Naples, Pompeii, Geneva, and Turin.
 On their return trip to Kerala, they visited Switzerland, Bavaria, Germany, Belgium, and France.

 Fr.
 Mathew Vattakalam and Fr.
 Alexander Choolaparambil visited Propaganda Fide on 5 May 1911 to clarify the petitions signed by the three Syrian bishops.
 1911 May 8: Mar Makil appeared in front of Propaganda Fide for the same purpose on 8 May 1911.
 Mar Makil and team met the pope on 22 May 1911 and presented the appeal to divide the Vicariate of Changanacherry for Southists and Northists by re-establishing the Vicariate of Kottayam for the Southists.
 He suggested that it was necessary for peaceful administration and pastoral growth of both the communities.
 The pope presented the matter for the study of Propaganda Fide.
 Propaganda Fide gave a positive recommendation on 31 July 1911 on the application submitted.
 The pope approved the recommendation on 28 August 1911.